Oh hi there, good day to you. My name is Sander, a passionate developer with a creative mind™.

 The technology that underpins Bitcoin is called blockchain, which initially began as a way to offer an alternative to the traditional financial system.
 However, blockchain has gradually been adopted by the financial sector.

-The Institute of Network Cultures is researching how cryptocurrency wallets can be designed to help more people understand the impact of blockchain technology.
+The Institute of Network Cultures (INC) is researching how cryptocurrency wallets can be designed to help more people understand the impact of blockchain technology.
 Their aim is to determine what constitutes good or bad wallet design.

 mind map research into blockchain and wallets